apify/apify-docs/sources/platform/storage/key_value_store.md

 ### Python API client

-Apify's [Python API client](/api/client/python/reference/class/KeyValueStoreClient) (`apify-client`) allows you to access your key-value stores from any Python application, whether it is running on the Apify platform or elsewhere.
+Apify's [Python API client](/api/client/python/reference/class/KeyValueStoreClient) (`apify-client`) allows you to access your key-value stores from any Python application, whether it is running on the Apify platform or externally.

 After importing and initiating the client, you can save each key-value store to a variable for easier access.